 The Multi- Agency Team meets together on a Monday and shares/compares all of the information held on each agency’s database.
 There are currently 28 children identified as being at risk, this is updated weekly.

-The team members go out to high schools to offer support in completing the screening tool, there are 3 grading’s low, medium and high.
+The team members go out to high schools to offer support in completing the screening tool, there are 3 gradings low, medium and high.
 Referrals go through to the CART Team and are logged.
 Professionals complete the screening tool and the level of risk is identified.
 If the risk is measured at medium and high it goes into the CSE Team who scrutinise the referral.
 A risk management meeting takes place looking at what the risks are, what we can put in place, what’s the best plan – any police intelligence, associates, missing from home information is included.
 The risk management plan is loaded automatically into CIN level or if the risk is higher to Child Protection.

 It is important that any intelligence and stories of risk taking behaviour are acknowledged and that staff have the confidence and skills to speak to the young person and ask and obtain the correct information.